Public Space

-Public Space is a project inspired by my love for graffiti.
-Graffiti is layered, unsolicited presence.
-It uses public walls as contested, evolving surfaces.
-It exists in shared space without permission, carrying friction and risk.
-It is not authored by algorithms or structured by the logic of a single entity.
+Public Space is a project inspired by my love for street art and the underlying idea of public expression.
+Graffiti is layered, unsolicited presence that uses public walls as contested and evolving surfaces.
+It exists in shared space without permission in an evolving context where it is not authored through algorithms or gatekept by a single entity.

 Blockchains were less a new invention than a correction; an attempt to preserve an internet that could not be centrally owned.
 A shared state machine, neutral territory by design.
 But instead of treating this as public ground, we abstracted it into markets.
 Blockspace became something to trade rather than something to occupy.